 Obviously, based on the food description I just fed you alone, we can gather it’s not necessarily one of those super healthy food options one should consume on a regular basis, however, everything in moderation, right?
 Unfortunately for me, moderation turned into deprivation when it came to those beloved Buffalo chicken bites.

 Before children (when eating out was still an enjoyable affair), Buffalo bites were one of my absolute favorite menu items.
 A restaurant treat, if you will.
 However, spicy sauces, messy hands, and toddlers don’t really mix all that well, and sadly, one of my favorite restaurant treats fell by the wayside…until now.

 On a mission to create a restaurant-style buffalo sauce at home, I came up with a simple recipe that requires only a small amount of technique and very little time.

-NOW FOR THE CHICKEN:
+FOR THE BUFFALO CHICKEN

 You can go about this recipe two ways: (1) 100% homemade, in which you would make the sauce and the chicken nuggets yourself.
 Neither task is necessarily difficult, however, I know there are some novice at-home chefs out there that might be shuddering at the thought of frying chicken.

 Which leads me to our second option, (2) store-bought nuggets and a homemade Buffalo sauce.
 The store-bought nugget option simplifies the recipe significantly, and if you are short on time, or whipping up a batch for entertaining purposes, this route will seriously cut back on your to-do list.